v-research/edu/cybersecurity_2022/README-2.md

 So, if you are not the ruler of your life, if you don't listen carefully, and look in depth into the details... if you absently let life choose for you, you are commanded.

-In the following, there is a list of very important aspects that you should have clear in mind before moving forwards to the next lessons.
+Now that we hopefully start with the correct mindset, in the following, there is a list of very important aspects that you should have clear in mind before moving forwards to the next lessons.
 You can find all the answers [here](README.md) but be curious!
 - The definitions of hacker and cracker.
 - The CIA-triad... we are all sick of it but it's important.